 Axis Capital, Kotak Mahindra Capital, Nomura and Citi have been appointed as the BRLM to the issue.

 Clean Science and Technology Ltd

-Headquartered in Pune, Clean Science and Technology Ltd is one of the largest manufacturers globally of specialty chemical products and manufactures functionally critical specialty chemicals such as performance chemicals, FMCG Chemicals, and pharmaceutical intermediates.
+Headquartered in Pune, Clean Science and Technology Ltd is one of the largest manufacturers globally of speciality chemical products and manufactures functionally critical speciality chemicals such as performance chemicals, FMCG Chemicals, and pharmaceutical intermediates.

-The company is known for an established market position and dominant presence in key specialty chemical products.
+The company is known for its established market position and dominant presence in key speciality chemical products.
 Nearly 66% revenue of the company comes from exports in countries including China, Europe, the United States of America, Taiwan, Korea, and Japan.

-The company has a well-diversified clientele, and application of its products is largely in industries manufacturing essentials which limit its impact of COVID-19 pandemic.
+The company has a well-diversified clientele, and the application of its products is largely in industries manufacturing essentials which limits its impact of the COVID-19 pandemic.

-Specialty chemical manufacturer has already filed red herring prospectus with market regulator SEBI to float a ₹1,400 crore -initial public offer (IPO).
+Speciality chemical manufacturer has already filed a red herring prospectus with market regulator SEBI to float a ₹1,400 crore -initial public offer (IPO).
 The IPO is entirely an offer for sale (OFS) by existing promoters and other shareholders, according to its draft RHP.

 Industry:Food & Beverage